 Paul McCartney wrote this famous song about his own mother Mary, who died when he was 14 years old.
 We know what we need in times of trouble.
 In our hours of darkness, in our times of broken- heartedness and difficulty, what most of us want the most is a caring presence.
-We do not need advice or a pep talk.
-This presence may talk or not.
-But what gives it healing power is a quality of attention that lets us be what we are, including our pain and anger and confusion.
-An attention that sees us without judging, that helps us to not be afraid of our own pain.
+We do not want advice or a pep talk.
+We want to be seen and heard and known.
+We want to be accepted as we really are, including the parts of us that hold pain and anger and fear.

-Some of us are fortunate enough to have had loving mothers who demonstrate this kind of calm caring.
-They may have been (let’s face they were) far from perfect most of the time.
+Some of us were fortunate enough to have had loving mothers who demonstrate this kind of calm caring.
+They may have been far from perfect most of the time.
 But sometimes, when the chips were down, they gave us that compassionate attention that is not separate from wisdom.
-For the many who didn’t know this kind of loving, accepting awareness, and we fear that we didn’t know how to offer it to our own children.
+But many of us didn’t know this kind of loving, accepting awareness, and we fear that we didn’t know how to offer it to our own children.
 The good news is that we can find it in ourselves.

 “Darling, I am here for you.”
 The great Zen master Thich Nhat Hahn composed this “mantra of true presence.”
 Please consider saying this to yourself.
 Look in the mirror in the morning and say it.
 Say it late at night when you can’t sleep.
 Say it all the time.
 Offer yourself the gift of kind attention.
 Have the kind intention to let yourself be.